 When it's given: Children get two doses: one at 12 to 15 months old, the second between ages 4 and 6.
-If you've never been vaccinated or had chickenpox, you'll need the vaccine now.

-Diphtheria, tetanus and pertussis (DTaP, Tdap)
+Diphtheria, tetanus and pertussis (DTAP, TDAP)

 When it's given: Younger children usually get five doses of DTaP between ages 2 months and 6 years.
-TdaP is for older kids, with a first dose between ages 11 and 12, and adults, who need the shot every 10 years (more often if pregnant).
+TdaP is for older kids, with a first dose between ages 11 and 12, and adults, who need the shot every 10 years.